antonagestam/phantom-types/README.md

 #### Phone numbers

-Requires the [phonenumbers] library which can be installed with:
+Requires the [phonenumbers] package which can be installed with:

 [phonenumbers]: https://pypi.org/project/phonenumbers/